Crowd-Mechanics/LEMONS/CONTRIBUTING.md

    cmake --build build
    cd ../..
    ```
-   This creates the `build` directory used by the C++ pre-commit hooks and tests.
 2. Modify the code as you want.
 3. Run mechanical layer pre-commit hooks and tests.
 The tests depend on the Python wrapper, so you must set up the required Python virtual environment as explained above.
 Then, from the repository root:
    ```bash